jenka-askly/layered-epistemic-axiom/README.md

-﻿# A Layered Epistemic Axiom for Reliability-Weighted Inference
+﻿# A Layered Epistemic Algorithm for Reliability-Weighted Inference

-This repository contains the LaTeX source and accompanying material for a conceptual AI paper proposing a **Layered Epistemic Axiom**—a general principle for anomaly interpretation and belief revision in intelligent systems.
+This repository contains the LaTeX source and accompanying material for a conceptual AI paper proposing a **Layered Epistemic Algorithm**—a general principle for anomaly interpretation and belief revision in intelligent systems.

 ## 📌 Core Idea